Rocky Mountain College logo

 Key Highlights

-• A private college located in Billings, Montana, serving 991 students.
+• A private college located in Billings, Montana, offering a focused educational experience.

 • Led by President Robert Wilmouth since 2012.